FuturisticSEC/FuturisticSEC.github.io/_pages/services.md

 ### Extras Pack ###

-This are special open-source package, that we are going to ship along with our Operating System Security Hardening Services, to further make system less lose and secure, compare to the defaults settings that come with any system.
+This are special open-source package, some we have a reseller right on, while some we charge for normal installation and maintainance.

 * _Electronic Medical Record_

 This Electronic Medical Record software, is here to help providers better document, understand, plan, and manage their patients health, and health care delivery. (specifically in ambulatory settings, i.e. multi-professional practices and clinics).
-It can be useful to anyone documenting the health of patients including, but not limited to Doctors, Physical therapists, Occupational therapists, Acupuncturists, Nurses, Psychologists, Pharmacist etc. [Read More](/extras/Gnumed.md)
+It can be useful to anyone documenting the health of patients including, but not limited to Doctors, Physical therapists, Occupational therapists, Acupuncturists, Nurses, Psychologists, Pharmacist etc. [Read More in PDF](/extras/Gnumed.pdf)

 * _Monitor your Servers, Websites and IP_

 One place to monitor servers, websites and IP Addresses, stop spending big and focus on your work.
 Why not let us keep you informed with everything going on, with your server or websites.
 Monitor 20+ Server Parameters: CPU, RAM, Disk Space, Network, etc. Monitor Server Ports and Services (e.g. HTTP, DNS, DB), with option to configure E-mail and Skype Alerts and Take Pre-emptive Measures, some plan can come with complete monitoring and backup to the Cloud.
-[Read More](/extras/Monitors.md)
+[Read More in PDF](/extras/Monitors.pdf)

 * _Let the Child Play_

 We are trying to partner up with primary-schools, kindergartens, pre-schools and parents at home, about the importance of Computer in our society and the future to come, and the need for children to indulge into using it creatively at an early stage, with a collection of educational activities, to build young children mind as they grow.
-[Read More](/extras/Childplay.md)
+[Read More in PDF](/extras/Childplay.pdf)

 * _Secure Linux POS Installation_

-Point of Sales is very efficient for any small and medium company that focus majorly on sales, as it help to boost sales and reputation.
-This POS will run on Linux Operating System, for fear of data loss or invasion of Malware, which make linux safer compare to Windows, and linux is free, no licence, just install, update, and use.
-[Read More](/extras/POS.md)
+Point of Sales is very efficient for any small, medium and large enterprise that focus majorly on sales, as it help to boost sales and reputation.
+This POS will run on Linux Operating System, for fear of data loss or invasion of malware, which make linux safer compare to Windows, and linux is free, no licence, just install, update, and use.
+[Read More in PDF](/extras/POS.pdf)

-* _School Management and Student Information System_
+* _Fedena School Management and Student Information System_

-This school management software that has more features than a student information system.
-This software is use to efficiently manage students, teachers, employees, courses & all the system & process related to your institution.
+The Fedena school management software that has more features than a student information system, Is a system that is use to efficiently manage students, teachers, employees, courses & all the process related to your institution.
 It is a one stop solution for all school management related issues and helps you manage student databases and all other activities online.
-[Read More](/extras/School.md)
+[Read More in PDF](/extras/Fededna.pdf)

 * _Enterprise Resource Planning (ERP) is a category of business-management software—typically a suite of integrated applications—that an organization can use to collect, store, manage and interpret data from many business activities, including: product planning, cost. manufacturing or service delivery. marketing and sales._

 * _Small and Medium Companies, Foundations and Freelancers_

-This ERP is designed for users looking for a software package to manage activity of their company or foundation, easily and everywhere.
+DolibarrERP is designed for users looking for a software package to manage activity of their SME, freelance or foundation, easily and everywhere.
 Modularity of this software allows you to have a software that fit perfectly for all your needs, whatever is the king of your activity.
 It's a fit for all.
-[Read More](/extras/ERP1.md)
+[Read More in PDF](/extras/Dolibarr.pdf)

 * _Wholesale, Distribution and Manufacturing_

-This particular ERP system provides best practise, multi-user business administration and accounting tools over the web.
+WebERP system provides best practise, multi-user business administration and accounting tools over the web.
 This is a complete web based accounting and business management system that requires only a web-browser and pdf reader to use.
 It has a wide range of features suitable for many businesses.
-[Read More](/extras/ERP2.md)
+[Read More in PDF](/extras/Weberp.pdf)